John Williams (VC): Military career

 John was 5 ft 8 in tall.
 Born Fielding, he enlisted under the name of Williams in the Monmouthshire Militia in January 1877.
 (Note: A likely search result has a different enlistment date in January 1877) More than three months later, he enlisted under regular terms of service in the British Army on 22 May 1877 at Monmouth.

 Williams was 21 years old, and a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army during the Anglo-Zulu War when the following deed took place for which he was awarded the VC.

-On 22-23 January 1879 at Rorke's Drift, Natal, South Africa, Private Williams and two other men held a distant room of the hospital for more than an hour until they had no ammunition left, when the Zulus burst in and killed one of the men and two patients.
-Meanwhile, Private Williams had succeeded in knocking a hole in the partition and took the two remaining patients through into the next ward.
-He was there joined by Alfred Henry Hook, and working together (one holding the enemy at bayonet point while the other broke through three more partitions) they were able to bring eight patients into the inner line of defence.
-His citation read:
+On 22-23 January 1879 at Rorke's Drift, Natal, South Africa, Private Williams and two other men were at the hospital.
+His citation:

 Private John Williams was posted with Private Joseph Williams, and Private William Horrigan, 1st Battalion 24th Regiment, in a distant room of the hospital, which they held for more than an hour, so long as they had a round of ammunition left: as communication was for the time cut off, the Zulus were enabled to advance and burst open the door; they dragged out Private Joseph Williams and two of the patients, and assagaied them.
-Whilst the Zulus were occupied with the slaughter of these men a lull took place, during which Private John Williams, who, with two patients, were the only men now left alive in this ward, succeeded in knocking a hole in the partition, and in taking the two patients into the next ward, where he found Private Hook.
+Whilst the Zulus were occupied with the slaughter of these men a lull took place, during which Private John Williams, who, with two patients, were the only men now left alive in this ward, succeeded in knocking a hole in the partition, and in taking the two patients into the next ward, where he found Private Alfred Henry Hook.

 These two men together, one man working whilst the other fought and held the enemy at bay with his bayonet, broke through three more partitions, and were thus enabled to bring eight patients through a small window into the inner line of defence.

-Williams was presented with his VC in Gibraltar by Major-General Anderson, Governor of Gibraltar in 1880.
+Williams was presented with his VC in Gibraltar by Major-General Anderson, Governor of Gibraltar on 10 April 1880.